Publications

 Funding Period 2

 During the second funding period (FP2), the Information Infrastructure Project significantly advanced the FAIRness of SFB 1313’s research outputs.
-We improved the DaRUS data-publication workflow, resulting in 75 published datasets (up from 43 in FP1).
+We collaborated with all SFB 1313 projects to improve the DaRUS data publication workflow, resulting in 75 published datasets (up from 43 in FP1).
 We automated metadata extraction and adapted to evolving APIs (PyDaRUS, then easyDataverse).
 We also deployed an ELN prototype (eLabFTW), streamlined data handling and ensured consistent metadata annotation.
-Our collaboration with NFDI4Ing led to standardized software-engineering workflows, and the integration of containerized environments enhanced reproducibility of simulation results.
+Our collaboration with NFDI4Ing led to standardised software engineering workflows, and the integration of containerised environments enhanced reproducibility of simulation results.

 Future Work